anggafajarsidik/OFFoctra/README.md

 # 🚀 Octra Tools Repository

 Welcome to the **Octra Tools Repository**!
 This repository houses a collection of powerful command-line tools designed to help you interact with the Octra network efficiently and securely.
+This script is a simplified version of the original, featuring a cleaner interface, improved usability for daily tasks, and full proxy support.
 ---

 ## 👛 Octra Wallet Generator